Overcoming Theft Charges

 If you’ve been charged with theft or property crimes in South Dakota, it’s important to understand the severity of the charges and the potential penalties you could face.
 Petty theft, grand theft and embezzlement are all serious offenses that can result in severe consequences, including imprisonment and hefty fines.
 In addition, injury to property and vandalism charges can also have significant consequences based on the amount of theft or damages caused.

-I am D. Sonny Walter, and I understand the importance of providing my clients with experienced and aggressive criminal defense representation.
+I am Walter Law Office, and I understand the importance of providing my clients with experienced and aggressive criminal defense representation.
 I have over 30 years of experience in theft crimes and criminal defense, and I am dedicated to fighting for my clients’ rights and freedoms.

 Defending Against All Types Of Theft Charges